ZhiyinL/ZhiyinL.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

  I plan to try simpler models tomorrow, including gradient boost, support vector machines, and random forests.
 **January 9th**
+I tried simpler models such as gradient boost and random forest.
+Moreover, I tuned hyperparamters with grid Search to enhance the performance of the model .
+Also, I shuffled the training points every epoch for neural network.
+My plan for next is to do SVD for dimensionality reduction, which is an alternate for the Pearson correlation I did.
+Since medically speaking, interactions between different features in the clinical data also count towards deciding on optimal treatment options.
+Therefore, it makes since to use SVD.
+Also, I will try to augment the pearson correlation selected data with method 2.
 **January 10th**

 **January 13th**